yrstruely/concerto/README.md

         },
       }
       ```
-4. Add k6 checks for the pass/fail criteria of your requests
+4. Add k6 checks for the pass/fail criteria of your requests.
     ```js
       check(
         responses['GET posts'], {
         'status is 200': (res) => res.status === 200
       })
       ```
-5. Set up k6 options to configure how k6 will conduct the performance testing
+5. Set up k6 options to configure how k6 will conduct the performance testing.
     ```js
       export const options = {
       stages: [